 The LFV joined the game's European and world bodies, UEFA and FIFA, in 1974.
 International recognition was a positive development for soccer in Liechtenstein, enabling the association to play its part in the football family.
 In 2003, UEFA entrusted the LFV with staging the UEFA European Under-19 Championship.
 Five years later the UEFA Executive Committee, meeting in Liechtenstein for the first time, named the country as host nation of the 2010 UEFA European U17 Championship.
 Liechtenstein, bordered by Austria and Switzerland, was also a venue for staff events relating to the UEFA EURO 2008 finals held in these neighbouring countries.

 Liechtenstein's senior national side made their debut in a 1-0 defeat by Switzerland in Balzers on 9 March 1982.
 It was another 12 years before their competitive bow in EURO '96 qualifying: a 4-1 loss to Northern Ireland on 20 April 1994.
 Daniel Hasler scored the historic consolation goal.
-Liechtenstein have featured in every subsequent qualification tournament: 1998 FIFA World Cup, UEFA EURO 2000, 2002 World Cup, UEFA EURO 2004, 2006 World Cup, UEFA EURO 2008 and 2010 World Cup.
+Liechtenstein have featured in every subsequent qualification tournament: 1998 FIFA World Cup, UEFA EURO 2000, 2002 World Cup, UEFA EURO 2004, 2006 World Cup, UEFA EURO 2008, 2010 World Cup and UEFA EURO 2012.
 Their best performance was an eight-point haul in the 2006 World Cup campaign, with home and away wins against Luxembourg.
-Going into 2010, they had six competitive victories.

 It is at junior level that Liechtenstein have reached a final tournament, qualifying for the UEFA European Under-16 Championship (now U17) in Scotland in 1998.
 The principality's most promising young footballers – aged U14, U15, U16 and U18 – participate in the youth development competitions of the Swiss Football Association (SFV-ASF).